Did you hear that Pope Francis endorsed Donald Trump for president?

 It comes as little surprise that the web is chock full of commercial click-bait hoaxes: get-rich-quick schemes, free Caribbean cruises, erectile dysfunction treatments … you name it.

 But as it turns out, the internet is also teeming with bogus information sites that masquerade as real news.
 And in the run-up to the 2016 election, many of these hoax news posts spread like wildfire.
 [Snopes, a fact-checking site, maintains a comprehensive and growing list of fake news outlets.]

 President-elect Donald Trump’s contempt for “the mainstream media,” an industry he uniformly dismisses as a corrupt, lying “bunch of phony lowlifes,” has further obscured the boundaries between fact and fiction.
 So, too, has his use of Twitter to widely disseminate unsubstantiated allegations and, on numerous occasions, downright falsehoods.

-Even President Obama weighed in, assailing the rapid accumulation of fake news as a “dust cloud of nonsense.”
+Even President Obama weighed in (while still president), assailing the rapid accumulation of fake news as a “dust cloud of nonsense.”